-I was born in Trondheim, Norway, grew up on a small island called Kirkøy – also Norway, my parents are both Dutch, my name is Frisian, I have a Chinese great great grand parent, my wife is from Turkey and our son is British.
-We have been in Manchester since 2005 and work and live in the great company of colleagues such as Gary, Diane, Richard, Zeynep, Susan and a great lot of B, M and D level students.
+I was born in Trondheim, Norway, grew up on a small island called Kirkøy – also Norway, my parents are both Dutch, my name is Frisian, I have a Chinese great great grand parent, my wife is from Turkey, and our son is British.
+We have been in Manchester since 2005 and we work and live in the great company of colleagues such as Gary, Diane, Richard, Zeynep, Susan, Nahielly, Min, and lots of super B, M and D level students.

 I maintain an online presence here: